Craven Hill Gardens

 Craven Hill Gardens /kreɪvən/ is a classical, Victorian, residential garden estate which has two small garden squares, the green subset of squares in London.
-It is in Bayswater, in its Lancaster Gate neighbourhood, south-west of contemporary Paddington of which those districts were once part.
-It is made up of four rows of residential buildings lining its three streets, and eastern returns, between 160 and 250 metres north of Hyde Park.
-The western return of this street configuration is partly Leinster Gardens and partly named Leinster Terrace.
+It is located in Lancaster Gate, Bayswater, which is south-west of contemporary Paddington (that it was once a part of).
+It is made up of four rows of residential buildings lining its three streets and eastern returns, lying between 160 and 250 metres north of Hyde Park.
+The western return of this street configuration is partly Leinster Gardens and partly Leinster Terrace.

 Numbers 13–23, the higher numbers of Craven Hill - a continuation street - face its larger private garden, one block of which is a listed building.
-A 1960s block known as Corringham forms its second architecturally exceptional building and has a large private garden, the secondary garden.
-Both gardens have trees surrounding.
+A 1960s block, known as Corringham, forms its second architecturally exceptional building and has a large private garden, the secondary garden.
+Both gardens are surrounded by trees.
 The estate was a semi-rural possession of the Lords Craven in the 18th century.